 I can remember when you used to see them scratching and mixing using old turntables and actual vinyl records.
 The idea and equipment used by DJs have changed over the years as technology has advanced the industry.
-Modern DJs mostly run with a completely digital catalogue of songs and sounds that can be used.
+Modern DJs mostly run with a completely digital catalog of songs and sounds that can be used.
 To properly use digital songs you need devices that can use them.
 Thus we have the use of CDJs and DDJs.
 Let’s take a look at them…

 CDJ or Decks